sudeshnashetty1919/twitterBot/README.md

 POSTCOMMENT feature file

-The postcomment feature file takes "email id", "userName or phonenumber" to confirm sometimes, and password to login
+The postcomment feature file takes "email id", "userName or phonenumber" to confirm sometimes, and "password" to login so please provide the details for smooth execution

 so in feature file in the background you have to provide your account email id, username or phonenumber and password to login